Volue-Public/energy-mesh-python/docs/source/intro.rst

 Dependencies
 *************

-The Mesh Python API depends on the Python standard library, but also `gRPC <https://grpc.io/>`_ and `Apache Arrow <https://arrow.apache.org/>`_.
+The Mesh Python SDK depends on the Python standard library, but also `gRPC <https://grpc.io/>`_ and `Apache Arrow <https://arrow.apache.org/>`_.

-These dependencies are managed, installed and packaged with the library using `Poetry <https://github.com/python-poetry/poetry>`_.
+These dependencies are managed, installed and referenced by the library using `Poetry <https://github.com/python-poetry/poetry>`_.
 So no additional dependencies should be needed after running the pip install.

 Virtual Environments
 ********************